Abo-Soile/SOILE-Backend/docs/functions.rst

 Elang comes with a set of built in functions for performing common tasks.
 These functions are pretty much necessary when building tests so it's usefull to be familiar with them.

+.. js:function:: helptext(data*)

+    Writes every parameter given to the debug log.

+    :param data anything: Things(s) to write to the debug log

 #######
 Stimuli
 #######

 Stimuli is a special list that controls the interaction phase.
 The iteration in an interaction phase is run once for each element in the stimuli list.

-.. js:function:: setstimuli(list)
+.. js:function:: setstimuli(stimuli)

     Sets the stimuli to the given list.
 Overwrites previously defined stimuli.

-    :param array list: List of stimuli objects to set as the stimuli.
+    :param list stimuli: List of stimuli objects to set as the stimuli.

 .. js:function:: shufflestimuli()